mcmonkeyprojects/Sentinel/README.md

 	- Run command: /sentinel help
 		- This will list all your options to edit the NPC's Sentinel settings.
 			- Play with them freely, just be careful if you have other players around!
+- Examples:
+	- To make your NPC attack sword wielders, use `/sentinel addtarget helditem:.*sword`

 ### Supported things